 Oxygen tanker drivers

-On 23 March, Armed forces personnel drawn from each of the three services began training to drive oxygen tankers at Air Products facilities in Carrington and Port Talbot.
-So far, 17 of them have completed the process and are now able to fill tankers, drive them safely and deposit their cargo at NHS facilities.
-A further 21 drivers will complete their training and be ready to support the NHS shortly.
+UK Armed Forces personnel, drawn from each of the three Services, began training to drive oxygen tankers at Air Products facilities in Carrington and Port Talbot.
+39 drivers and 63 driver’s mates have now completed the process and are now able to fill tankers, drive them safely and deposit their cargo at NHS facilities.

-The Government is working closely with Overseas Territories to ensure they receive the help they need to manage outbreaks of COVID-19.
-This has included sending military assets to support the safety and security of their people.
+The government is working closely with British Overseas Territories to ensure they receive the help they need to manage outbreaks of COVID-19.

 The Falkland Islands

-Children from the Falklands who attend school in the UK, and were stranded by flight cancellations, were also given priority travel home on the South Atlantic Airbridge, a frequent direct air service, owned and operated by the Ministry of Defence.
+Children from the Falklands, who attend school in the UK and were stranded by flight cancellations, were given priority travel home on the South Atlantic Airbridge, a frequent direct air service, owned and operated by the MOD.

-The Ministry of Defence is providing assistance to the Government of Gibraltar.
-Around 175 personnel are helping with logistics and planning and the delivery of food and medicine to residents.
-We are working closely with the Government of Gibraltar to understand their requirements and are carefully considering a request for additional support from the Royal Gibraltar Regiment.
+Around 175 military personnel have been deployed to Gibraltar to help with planning and logistics, as well as the delivery of food and medicine to residents.
+We are working closely with the hovernment of Gibraltar to understand their requirements and are considering an additional request for support from the Royal Gibraltar Regiment.

-An RAF Voyager, returning from the Falklands as part of the South Atlantic Airbridge, has repatriated a number of British nationals who had been stranded in Senegal.
-They were picked up whilst the aircraft was refuelled in West Africa.
+The UK Armed Forces have assisted with the small scale repatriation of British citizens during the Coronavirus pandemic.
+In early April, an RAF Voyager, returning from the Falklands, repatriated a number of nationals from Senegal.
+They were picked up whilst the aircraft refuelled in West Africa.

-In addition, the military have assisted the Foreign and Commonwealth Office with repatriation flights from a range of countries, including China, Japan and Peru.
-This has included the deployment of an operational liaison and reconnaissance team to aid with planning, the provision of medically trained members of service personnel and a military runway for aircraft to land in the United Kingdom.
-The repatriation flights allowed British citizens to return home safely and receive the medical treatment they needed.
+The military’s main contribution has, however, been assisting the Foreign and Commonwealth Office with repatriation flights from a range of countries, allowing British citizens to return home safely.
+So far, the UK Armed Forces have deployed an operational liaison and reconnaissance team to aid with planning, supplied medically trained personnel and provided a military runway for aircraft returning to the UK.

 For more information please visit the Coronavirus (COVID-19): what you need to do guidance page on gov.uk.